AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

 - **.reloc blocks processing**

 In this part i'll talk a little bit about .reloc section architecture in order to be able to proceed.
-The architecture of the .reloc section consists of multiple relocation blocks, each starting with a BASE_RELOCATION_BLOCK structure.
-This structure contains two main fields: PageAddress, which specifies the base address for the relocations within the block, and BlockSize, which indicates the size of the block including the header and the relocation entries.
+The architecture of the .reloc section consists of multiple relocation blocks, each starting with a `BASE_RELOCATION_BLOCK `structure.
+This structure contains two main fields: `PageAddress`, which specifies the base address for the relocations within the block, and `BlockSize`, which indicates the size of the block including the header and the relocation entries.
-Following the block header, the block contains an array of BASE_RELOCATION_ENTRY structures.
+Following the block header, the block contains an array of `BASE_RELOCATION_ENTRY` structures.
 Each entry represents a relocation to be performed and consists of a type field and an offset field.
-The type field specifies the type of relocation ( this is very important to understand ), such as adjusting a 32-bit address, and the offset field specifies the location within the 4KB page where the relocation is to be applied.
+The type field specifies the type of relocation ( this is very important to understand ), such as adjusting a 32-bit address, and the offset field specifies the location within the `4KB` page where the relocation is to be applied.
 The program uses these blocks and entries to update the addresses in the PE file ( malicious file ), ensuring that the code and data are correctly positioned in memory regardless of where the program is loaded.
 I think that now we can proceed.
 ```cpp
     while (Offset < RelocData.Size) {